 Fidelity operates a stock lending programme through third parties.
-While we will not generally recall stock for routine votes, we will recall stock when it is in clients' interests to do so.
-This may include votes of significant economic or strategic importance, votes that we expect to be close or controversial, votes where we disagree with management, or votes where we do not have sufficient forward visibility to make a timely and informed judgement.
+We will recall stock when it is in clients' interests and aim to do so when we can vote at a company's shareholder meeting.
 We do not borrow stock for the purpose of gaining additional votes.